By Tracy Brighten

 The Dominion Post reports that New Zealand teenagers urged via social media to commit suicide have needed psychiatric care, and that evidence of abuse has been submitted to a government committee considering tougher laws against cyber-bullying.

-Trolled Nation, a 2013 UK survey of over 2,000 teenagers conducted for knowthenet.org.uk, provides statistics showing the impact of trolling with young males representing a high-risk group for suicide.
+Trolled Nation, a 2013 UK survey of over 2,000 teenagers conducted for knowthenet.org.uk, provides statistics on the impact of trolling and shows that young males represent a high-risk group for suicide.
 Trolling involves deliberately provoking an emotional response by upsetting people in online environments.

-Psychologist and trolling expert Arthur Cassidy says boys are pressured into bravado, especially via social media, but this attitude, combined with poor coping strategies, increases vulnerability.
-Of those reporting bullying or trolling, 87% said they had experienced it on Facebook, 19% on Twitter and 9% on ask.fm.
+Psychologist and trolling expert Arthur Cassidy says boys are pressured into bravado, especially via social media, but this attitude combined with poor coping strategies increases vulnerability.
+Of those reporting bullying or trolling, 87% said they had experienced abuse on Facebook, 19% on Twitter and 9% on ask.fm.

 Social media relationships can be habitual and unsatisfying

 Social media has changed the way we develop and maintain relationships.
-Pew Research Center’s survey in the U.S. reveals 27% of 18-29 year olds have 500+ friends.
-With 10% of users sending messages multiple times daily and 31% commenting on other people’s photos daily, addiction waits in the wings.
+Pew Research Center’s survey in the U.S. reveals 27% of 18- to 29-year-olds have 500+ friends.
+With 10% of users sending messages multiple times daily and 31% commenting on other people’s photos daily, addiction is lurking.

-While social media can satisfy a need to belong, it can also leave us feeling rejected or isolated and negatively impact our self-esteem.
+While social media can satisfy a need to belong, it can also leave us feeling rejected or isolated, which negatively impacts our self-esteem.
 Researchers are increasingly interested in the potential consequences of social networking sites that have become deeply rooted in daily life.

-New research published in February in the journal Social Influence looks at two potential threats to belonging: lack of active participation and lack of response from others.
+New research published in the journal Social Influence looks at two potential threats to belonging: lack of active participation and lack of response from others.

 Led by Dr Stephanie Tobin from the University of Queensland’s School of Psychology, researchers studied people who posted frequently on Facebook.
-Participants were restricted in their ability to post and in feedback they received, and then asked about their sense of belonging, control, and meaningful existence.
+Participants were restricted both in their ability to post and in the feedback they received and asked afterward about their sense of belonging, control, and meaningful existence.

-Researchers found that when active participation in the form of sharing information or receiving feedback is restricted, people feel less important and sense of belonging and self-esteem are affected.
+Researchers found that when active participation in the form of sharing information or receiving feedback is restricted, people feel less important, which affects their sense of belonging and self-esteem.